The best furnace is the kind you don’t have to think or worry about.

 - King KF model.
 The high voltage (480V) electric fan coil unit with 5kW to 34.5 kW heating capacity.
-The high voltage (you’ll need an electrician for installation) reduces the need for high current (or amperage).
+The high voltage (you’ll need an electrician for installation) reduces the need for a high current (or amperage).

 - King KFS ECO2S model.
 The energy-saving model with ECM motors and 2-sage comfort heating (which can reduce electricity costs by as much as 15%).
-It’s available 3kW to 34.5 kW capacities.
+It’s available from 3kW to 34.5 kW capacities.

 Especially the KFS ECO2S model is in high demand (according to electric furnace installers) because those 15% of electricity savings can generate $1,000s saving in 20+ years.

 Winchester is another reputable company producing electric furnaces.
 They also have a 2-model portfolio, consisting of:

 - Winchester WE30B4D model.
 Unit capacities: 10 kW, 12 kW, 15 kW, 20 kW.

 - Winchester ME16CN21 model.
 Unit capacities: 10 kW, 12 kW, 15 kW, 20 kW.

 Having a long track-record is important for a brand; they can charge higher prices for electric furnaces.
 However, the new brands don’t have such a luxury.

 That’s why they have to charge lower prices to, primarily, sell their units, and secondarily, to build a lasting brand.
 These less-known units will last 15 to 20 years, according to Fixr, but the price reduction is substantial.

 - Goodman (best of the new brands).
 Unit price (est.): $900.